KhronosGroup/SYCL_Reference/source/iface/usm_allocations.rst

 Parameterized allocation functions
 ==================================

-The functions bellow take a ``kind`` parameter that specifies the type of USM to allocate.
+The functions below take a ``kind`` parameter that specifies the type of USM to allocate.
 When ``kind`` is ``usm::alloc::device``, then the allocation device must have ``aspect::usm_device_allocations``.
 When kind is ``usm::alloc::host``, at least one device in the allocation